 If the defendant left the state, the amount of time the defendant has lived outside of Iowa is added to that two years.
 Say the defendant moved to another state for a year, you’d add that year to the two years and have three years to file.
 Minors have one year from the time they become an adult.
 People with mental illness also have an extra year from the time they are considered competent.

 Our attorneys excel in personal injury cases.
 Like most Iowa personal injury lawyers, we do carefully handpick the cases we take on.
 Our award-winning attorneys don’t take them all, but it’s always best to ask.
 The clients we have represented have been part of the $1.5 billion in wins we’ve secured for victims and their families.
-If you have a personal injury case, give us a call and let us see if we can help you.
+If you have a personal injury case, give us a call or contact us online and let us see if we can help you.